Reinforcement Learning for Joint Optimization of Multiple Rewards: Evaluations

 We let the number of users attached to the network, $K$, belong to the set $\{2, 4, 6\}$.
 The state space of each agent comes from its channel conditions.
 We assume that the channel for a agent can only be in two conditions $\{good,\ bad\}$, where the good and bad conditions for each agent could be different.
 The action at each time is a one-hot vector with the entry corresponding to the agent receiving the resources set to one.
 This gives $|\mathcal{S}| = 2^K$ (corresponding to the joint channel state of all agents), and $|\mathcal{A}| = K$ ($K$ actions correspond to the agent that is selected in a time slot).
 Based on the channel state of agent, the scheduling decision determines the agent that must be picked in the time-slot.
 Rate $r_{k,t}$, for agent $k$ at time $t$, is dependent on the state of the agent $s_{k,t}$ and is mentioned in Table \ref{rate_table}.
 Each agent remains in the same state with probability of $0.8$, and moves to a different state $s\sim U(\mathcal{S})$ with probability $0.2$.
 The state transition model becomes, \begin{small}

 \end{small}

-We compare our model-based and model-free algorithms with practically implemented algorithm of Blind Gradient Estimation \cite{margolies2016exploiting,bu2006generalized} in network schedulers and SARSA based algorithm devised by \cite{perez2009responsive}.
+We compare our model-based and model-free algorithms with practically implemented algorithm of Blind Gradient Estimation \citep{margolies2016exploiting,bu2006generalized} in network schedulers and SARSA based algorithm devised by \citep{perez2009responsive}.
 We first describe the algorithms used in evaluations for maximizing proportional fairness in finite state systems. \begin{itemize}[leftmargin=*] \item {\bf Blind Gradient Estimation Algorithm (BGE)}: This heuristic allocates the resources based on the previously allocated resources to the agents.
 Starting from $t=1$, this policy allocates resource to agent $k^*_t$ at time $t$, where

-BGE is used as de facto standard for scheduling in cellular systems \cite{holma2005wcdma}, and has been shown to be asymptotically optimal for the proportional fairness metric \cite{1003822}. \item {\bf SARSA Algorithm}: This algorithm based on SARSA \cite{sutton1998introduction}.
-The reward at each time $\tau$ is the fairness of the system at time $\tau$, or $f_\tau = C_{\alpha}(t)$ We use $\gamma = 0.9$, $\epsilon = 0.05$, and learning rate $\eta = 0.01$ for SARSA implementation. \item {\bf Proposed Model Based Algorithm}: We describe the algorithm for infinite horizon, so we maximize the policy for infinite horizon proportional fairness problem by discounting the rewards as
+BGE is used as de facto standard for scheduling in cellular systems \citep{holma2005wcdma}, and has been shown to be asymptotically optimal for the proportional fairness metric \citep{1003822}.

+\item {\bf DQN Algorithm}: This algorithm based on SARSA \citep{sutton1998introduction} and DQN \cite{mnih2015human}.
+The reward at each time $\tau$ is the fairness of the system at time $\tau$, or $f_\tau = C_{\alpha}(t)$ The DQN neural network consists of two fully connected hidden layers with $100$ units each with ReLU activation and one output layer with linear activation.
+We use $\gamma = 0.99$, $\epsilon = 0.05$, and Adam optimizer with learning rate $\eta = 0.01$ to optimize the network.
+The batch size is $64$ and the network is trained for $1500$ episodes.

+\item {\bf Vanilla Policy-Gradient Algorithm}: This algorithm is based on the REINFORCE policy gradient algorithm \citep{williams1992simple}.
+Similar to the SARSA algorithm, the reward at each time $\tau$ is the fairness of the system at time $\tau$, or $f_\tau = C_{\alpha}(t)$ We use $\gamma = 0.99$, and learning rate $\eta = 1\times 10^{-4}$.

+\item {\bf Proposed Model Based Algorithm}: We describe the algorithm for infinite horizon, so we maximize the policy for infinite horizon proportional fairness problem by discounting the rewards as

 The learned policy is evaluated on finite horizon environment of $T=1000$.
 We keep $\gamma = 0.99$ for implementation of Algorithm \ref{alg:model_based_algo}.
 We use a fixed episode length of $100$ and update policy after every $\tau = 100$ steps.
-In Algorithm \ref{alg:model_based_algo}, the convex optimization is solved using projected gradient descent with step size of $\eta = 0.1$.
+In Algorithm \ref{alg:model_based_algo}, the convex optimization is solved using CVXPY \cite{diamond2016cvxpy}.